 Meet Kiana Keyvanjah, Pharm.D., ‘09

-As Amgen’s medical director in early development oncology, Keyvanjah develops potential new therapies for patients with cancer
+As a medical director in early development oncology at Amgen, Keyvanjah develops potential new therapies for patients with cancer

 A growing career path for pharmacists is drug development, particularly in San Diego where our thriving biotech industry is ranked as the third largest in the nation.
 What is a typical day like for a drug developer?
 And what should you look for in a pharmacy school if you are interested in this career path?